comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 Our results show that solely using reachability semantics (cMatch or cAll) without a data discovery method is insufficient for discover queries, where a accuracy of only up to 3.13% can be achieved for discover queries.
-However, when looking at the short queries category, solely using reachability semantics appears to be sufficient, with the number of HTTP requests and query execution time even being lower.
+However, when looking at the short queries category, solely using reachability semantics appears to be sufficient, with the query execution time even being lower.
 This difference exists because the discover workload contains queries that discover data related to a certain person or resource, while the short queries target only details of specific resources.
 Discover queries therefore depend on an overview of the vault, while short queries only depend on specific links between resources within a vault.